gomson/vicsydev/lispy_forth.md

 lifoo>
 ```

-### stack tracing
+### tracing
-The stack tracing takes on a whole new meaning in Forth, Lifoo offers integrated stack traces to help untangle messy code.
+Stack tracing takes on a whole new meaning in Forth, Lifoo offers integrated tracing to help untangle messy stacks.

 ```
 lifoo> trace